tdiede/packthebox/README.md

 # Pack the Box.

-For anyone who has moved before, there are countless possibilities to pack your shipping container.
-If all items are the same size and shape, what space efficiency can be achieved by random placement of items inside the container?
+You have a container.
+Given a series of items of the same size and shape, what space efficiency can be achieved by randomly selecting an x,y coordinate at which to place each item inside the container?

 * Is efficiency greater or smaller when items are smaller?
 * What shapes fare better than others?